miriam-ogbamichael/custome-client/README.md

 ## Project Planning

   I began by making the ERD, user stories, and the Wireframes.
 Afterwards, I jotted down all the CRUD commands that I will need for the resource(s) that I would be building out.
-I then created a timeline of what I needed to complete by when, making sure to incude buffer time zomes for debugging errors that would come up along the way.
+I then created a timeline of what I needed to complete by when, making sure to include buffer time zones for debugging errors that would come up along the way.
 I tackeled errors and problems that arose by googleing the various error messages I received and by refering to the documentation of the particular technology I was utelizing.
 I also made sure to reach out to my fellow cohort members and the instructors for additional aid if my personal efforts were futile.

 ## Wireframes